Rajinder1212/RajinderpalBookStore/RajinderpalBookStore/README.txt

-     coorected the errors i the error.html file i Have no errors still my application lost its connection with local host changed the location for shared and changed the start up file
+     coorected the errors i the error.html file i Have no errors still my application lost its connection with local host changed the location for shared and changed the start up file.....